MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-09-08-liveupdate-and-analytics.md

 ---
-title: Wow your customers with Live Update And Analytics
+title: Gradually Rollout New Features in your Mobile App with IBM MobileFirst Foundation 8.0
-date: 2016-09-08
+date: 2016-09-11
 version:
 - 8.0
 tags: